Passenger 57: Plot

 Rane contacts the field's tower and demands refueling, for which he promises half the passengers will be freed.
 For every three minutes of resistance or indecision, he will order five passengers to be executed.
 Rane also falsely asserts that Cutter is one of his own men turned against him.
 Biggs gives the go-ahead for refueling, and as the passengers are freed, Rane and some of his men escape from the plane.
-Cutter recognizes the passenger release as a diversion, escapes from the sheriff, and chases Rane and his men into a local county fair, where he is able to kill one of Rane's men.
+Cutter recognizes the passenger release as a diversion, escapes from Biggs, and chases Rane and his men into a local county fair, where he is able to kill Matthew, one of Rane's men.
 As Cutter fights with Rane, police arrive and capture Rane, with FBI agents following and confirming Cutter's true identity to Biggs.
 Rane threatens that if he does not contact the plane and give flight clearance, his men aboard have been instructed to kill the rest of the hostages.
 The FBI agents arrange to return Rane to the plane, escorted by two agents, with plans to have a sniper take down Rane and allow them to storm the plane to save the hostages.
 However, the sniper is Vincent, who kills the escorts but is shot dead by Cutter, and Rane makes it inside safely.
 Rane orders the pilots to take off, while Cutter, with Biggs' help, manages to jump from a car onto the speeding plane (through the nose landing gear) before it takes off.

 Inside, Cutter deals with more of Rane's accomplices before getting into a fight with Rane.
 A bullet blows out one of the plane's windows causing explosive decompression, and a door blows out.
 Cutter manages to get Rane close to the open door and kicks him out of the plane, where he falls to his death.
 The plane returns to the airfield, where the FBI agents secure Sabrina Ritchie, Rane's only remaining agent, and the remaining hostages are freed.

 Amid congratulations and celebration, Marti and Cutter make their escape into the distance hand-in-hand, but not before Chief Biggs offers them a ride.